brabster/tw-site-hugo/content/posts/2020-12-03-dependency-checking/index.md

 I'd bet the first time you put a dependency check into your build, you did what I did.
 You run the check when you push.
 When the check fails, you break the build.

 On its own, it's a terrible solution.
 A vulnerability can be released at any time, regardless of when you happen to push changes.
 How will you find out that a service you're not actively working on has a known and fixable vulnerability?
-One that might endin up being how the criminals who stole your customer data got in.
+One that might end up being how the criminals who stole your customer data got in.
 Ouch.

 There's a nasty tradeoff with this approach, too.
-I've pushed a change to a repository in a highly capable and fast-moving remote-first team and had the build fail because a vulnerability happened to just have been released.
+I've pushed a change to a repository in a capable, fast-moving, remote-first team and had the build fail because a vulnerability happened to just have been released.
 I stop, scrambling to see why my build failed.
 People around me are pushing and having their builds fail too.
 Half the team screeches to a halt and has to co-ordinate looking at the vulnerability, deciding what to do and getting that change made, pushed and the build made green again.
 In a less well co-ordinated team (or the same team on a bad day) he whole thing can quickly resemble a motorway pile-up.

 Is it a worthwhile tradeoff to jump on that vulnerability as quickly as possible?
-The safe answer is "yes, of course, because security"  - but I'm going with no, not in most teams.
+The safe answer is "yes, of course, because security"  - but I'm going with no - it's not a robust solution.

 What if the same vulnerability had been announced a few hours later, after the last push of the day?
 Would anyone have looked at it before the following morning, twelve-or-more hours later?
 If it was the Thursday before the UK's Easter four-day holiday, we're talking around 100 hours before anyone's due to push again!

-Your time between a vulnerability that affects you becoming public knowledge and you becoming aware of it varies unpredictably between seconds and never.
-Not good.
+The time between a vulnerability that affects you becoming public knowledge and you becoming aware of it varies unpredictably between seconds and never, in the case of the project no one is working on anymore.
+That's not good.

 ## Check on Schedule